abicorios/CompileIfChanged/README.md

 program.exe
 ```

-If yuo do not have gcc in Windows, you can [install Chocolatey](https://chocolatey.org/install), than run:
+If you do not have gcc in Windows, you can [install Chocolatey](https://chocolatey.org/install), than run:
 ```
 choco install mingw
 refreshenv